GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Playing offensive skill builds
 - main attributes: skill damage and skill haste
-- skill placement is important, try not to put them in an elevated location, but not too close to you or a teammate as it will draw aggro
+- skill placement is important, try to put them in an elevated location, but not too close to you or a teammate as it will draw aggro (unless you want to benefit from the Technician's Faraday field)
-- Harmony/Test Subject and Capacitor are a must
+- Harmony/Test Subject and Capacitor are usually best-in-slot
 - there's often no need to expose yourself to enemies to deploy your skills
 - there's no need to be constantly peeking to maintain your buffs
 - not as mobile as other builds
 - 2 types of offensive skill builds:

 #### AFK
-- typical combo is striker drone and assault/sniper turret
+- typical combo is striker drone and assault turret
 - try to focus both of your skills on the same target to maximize single target dps
 - not meant to deal lots of damage on its own (except when running several with an artificer hive)
 - good for taking aggro off you, your teammates and for tracking moving targets